ademnem/kloggers/README.md

 ## APIs
 The `Windows API` or `windows.h` was used to discretely take the user input.
 Specific documentation can be found at [Windows API](https://learn.microsoft.com/en-us/windows/win32/api/winbase/).

-_Note: Please refrain from using this code for any malicious purposes._
+_Note: Data transmission part of this project has been omitted.
+Please refrain from using this code for any malicious purposes._